bmndc/nokia-leo/README.md

 - **[MAJOR]** Alarms can be delayed, unable to go off or go off unexpectedly if the Clock app is killed.
 Before going to sleep, make sure to open the Clock app and lock the phone without pressing the End call key or closing the app.
 - Predictive typing mode doesn't last between inputs, meaning if you switch between input boxes, it'll return to the normal T9 mode.
 - Photos larger than 6000-by-4000 in size aren't viewable in the Gallery app due to restrictions in place preventing memory constraints.
 As a workaround, you can download FabianOvrWrt's [Explorer](https://github.com/FabianOvrWrt/kaios-freshapps) and mochaSoft Aps' [Photo Zoom](https://www.kaiostech.com/store/apps/?bundle_id=dk.mochasoft.photozoom) from KaiStore to view them instead.
-- You cannot change message notification tone or alarm tone on the phone outside the defaults provided.
-This is because both are not managed by the system, but by the Messages and Clock app themselves.
-  - To change them, you'll have to use ADB to pull `sms.gaiamobile.org` and `clock.gaiamobile.org` from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide](https://ivan-hc.github.io/bananahackers/clock-alarms.html#h.unmy3yif91xs) for instructions)
-- D-Pad shortcuts and app shortcuts in the carousel menu (when you press Left on the home screen) are not customizable. *The former has been addressed on later versions*, but to change them on this phone you'll have to edit `launcher.gaiamobile.org`.
+- Built-in File Manager app doesn't show folders in the internal storage other than pre-configured ones (audio, music, photos, books, videos, DCIM, downloads, others).
+This is [hardcoded within its code](https://discordapp.com/channels/472006912846594048/472144586295345153/1173300055361458257) as a measure to hide system files (such as DIC files for storing added T9 words), but can be easily misused. *To fully browse the internal storage, use third-party file managers from KaiStore, or turn on Settings, Storage, USB Storage and connect your phone to a computer.*
 - Built-in email, calendar and contact syncing function with Google account may completely fail at times.
 Use IMAP and import contacts instead.
-  - In December 2021, in order to [replace the expired Let's Encrypt root certificate DST Root CA X3 with the newer ISRG Root X1](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021) causing many websites and apps to be inaccessible, KaiOS Technologies issued a Service Update over KaiStore to all active KaiOS devices.
-This caused the Contacts app on various phones, including the 8000 4G, 6300 4G, 2720 Flip, 800 Tough and Alcatel MyFlip 2, to [freeze on open](https://www.reddit.com/r/KaiOS/comments/rawcu5/my_contacts_app_does_not_work).
+  - In December 2021, in order to [replace the expired Let's Encrypt root certificate DST Root CA X3 with the newer ISRG Root X1](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021), KaiOS Technologies issued a Service Update over KaiStore to all active KaiOS devices.
+This caused the Contacts app on various phones, notably HMD/Nokia KaiOS phones and Alcatel MyFlip 2, to [freeze on open](https://www.reddit.com/r/KaiOS/comments/rawcu5/my_contacts_app_does_not_work).
 In some reported cases, apps such as E-Mail, Calendar and Settings failed to work as well, and Google accounts set up in the Settings app couldn't be removed.
 This was later classified as a bug of Google account syncing feature, and affected people were advised to wipe their devices as a fix.
   - T9 search in Contacts app is missing.
 For those missing the feature, there's a port called [FastContact](https://gitlab.com/suborg/fastcontact) by Luxferre that you can sideload to use as an alternative.
   - E-Mail app lacks many crucial enterprise features, such as OAuth2 secure sign-in.
   - Speaking of built-in Calendar app, if you manage to opt for syncing your Google account with the phone, only the calendar *with your email address as its name* will sync.
+- You cannot change message notification tone or alarm tone on the phone outside the defaults provided.
+This is because both are not managed by the system, but by the Messages and Clock app themselves.
+  - To change them, you'll have to use ADB to pull `sms.gaiamobile.org` and `clock.gaiamobile.org` from `/system/b2g/webapps`, extract, edit the audio files and repackage the apps, then push them back under `/data/local/webapps` and edit the `basePath` in `/data/local/webapps/webapps.json` to reflect the change (see [BananaHackers' guide](https://ivan-hc.github.io/bananahackers/clock-alarms.html#h.unmy3yif91xs) for instructions)
+- D-Pad shortcuts and app shortcuts in the carousel menu (when you press Left on the home screen) are not customizable. *The former has been addressed on later versions*, but to change them on this phone you'll have to edit `launcher.gaiamobile.org`.

 ### WhatsApp-specific
 - (mostly 2720 Flip) Upon getting the confirmation code needed to set up WhatsApp, you may be indefinitely stuck at Connecting WhatsApp... regardless of whether you're on Wi-Fi/mobile data or had a SIM in.
 Some suggested that leftover pre-configuration files seem to have caused the issue and, in most cases, can be fixed with a factory reset.